 Finally you can activate and set up the plug-in in the Grafana interface.

 The variant described above has the fewest requirements, and is easy to implement even for less-experienced users.
-But if you get the plug-in directly from the Git archive, the are several advantages:
+But if you get the plug-in directly from the Git archive, there are several advantages:

-- Upgrading to a new version can be quickly performed with two commands
+- Upgrading to a new version can be quickly performed with two commands: git pull

 To use the plug-in with the help of a copy of the archive, you absolutely need the git program.
 The procedure is then quite simple – simply clone the archive into the Grafana plug-in directory: